volodymyrhudyma/blog/content/blog/2020-05-01-a-few-words-about-author.md

 Remember those times, when you just finished school and had to choose who to become in the future?
 I do.

 That is one of the hardest decisions one has to make.
+But I was lucky and thanks to my parents, we did it right - I started learning **Programming** in **University of Information Technology and Management** in Rzeszów, Poland.

+The study went on, I was diving into the world of creating software and felt like that's what I want to do in the future, at least I promised myself to try.

+Having studied hard to pass all university exams, I also had some time to learn coding at home by reading articles, watching videos on youtube, taking some free online courses.

+// Decided to work

+After doing some researches, it was clear for me that PHP developers were in high demand at that time (2014-2015), so I decided to go in this direction.